 - course materials

 - health insurance and upfront payments for care

 For all courses, classroom work will be complemented by laboratory exercises and field trips to Parisian locales that will enhance students’ understanding of the course topics.
 All participants will take a “practical” French language course (beginning, intermediate or advanced) running at a normal pace through the quarter.

-The following courses will be taught in Winter 2022:
+The following courses were offered in Winter 2023:

 Participants in the Global Health program remain registered as full-time students in the College.
 They take and receive credit for four courses.
 The Epidemiology and Microbiology courses can be used to satisfy upper-level elective requirements within the Biological Sciences major, while the Topics in Global Health course will count as a general elective in the College.
 These courses may also be appealing to students majoring in other disciplines, such as Public Policy Studies or History, Philosophy, and Social Studies of Science and Medicine, and to students who are preparing for health professions, although a strong background in biology is required.
 The language course will count as an elective.
 Course titles, units of credit, and grades are placed on the College transcript.